jakeouellette/reveal.jade/README.md

     ./gradlew -t export

-If files in `src/main` change, they will be rebuilt, thus updating your presentation live.
-Specifically, files in `src/main/jade` are converted to javascript.
-Additionally, all files in `src/main/` are copied into your presentation.
-(Including the original .jade files).
+Tips:

+Files in `src/main/resources` are meant to be used for per-talk resources, e.g., images

+Files in `src/main/components` are meant to provide cross-talk features (e.g., new ways of making things appear, disappear, be highlighted)

+Files in `src/main/components/jade` are jade files, they are converted to HTML files.
+They are also copied into the project (to serve as a backup of the source contents)